jfhack/recorder/README.md

 That way the videos will be created in the current directory in a subdirectory with the name given in the configuration file.
 In the case of the service, the installation script sets the `WorkingDirectory` in the systemd unit.

-An output file structure, from the configuration given above, might look something like this:
+An output file structure, from the first configuration given above, might look something like this:

 ```
 .